puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 `paths` | Array     | Any number of file paths.
 This acts like a sub-hierarchy: if multiple files exist, Hiera searches all of them, in the order in which they're written.
 `glob`  | String    | One shell-like glob pattern, which might match any number of files.
 If multiple files are found, Hiera searches all of them in alphanumerical order.
 `globs` | Array     | Any number of shell-like glob patterns.
 If multiple files are found, Hiera searches all of them in alphanumerical order (ignoring the order of the globs).
 `mapped_paths` | Array or Hash     | An array or hash, along with a temporary variable name to represent each element of the array or hash, and a path using the temporary variable in interpolation expressions.
-See the section about [mapped paths][#mapped-paths] for details.
+See the section about [mapped paths](#mapped-paths) for details.

 **Explicit file extensions are required** --- use something like `common.yaml`, not just `common`.
 (This is a change from prior versions of hiera.yaml, which magically guessed file extensions.)